Papers, Please Review

 Reviewed by PKKHaseo on Nov 07, 2013

-Papers, Please is an immigration simulator developed by a single man, Lucas Pope,for the PC, Linux and Mac.
-After winning the Labor Lottery, you are assigned a job as an immigration inspectorat the Grestin Border Checkpoint in the fictional country of Arstotzka and an apartment in East Grestin is provided for you and your family reside in.
+Papers, Please is an immigration simulator developed by Lucas Pope for the PC, Linux, and Mac.
+After winning the Labor Lottery, you are assigned a job as an immigration inspector at the Grestin Border Checkpoint in the fictional country of Arstotzka, and an apartment in East Grestin is provided for you and your family to reside in.

 Papers, Please, Review, Indie Games, Arstotzka, Kolechia, ID, Lucas Pope

 The game has two modes: story and endless.
-Story mode focuses on the events that take place in the month following the checkpoint’s opening and features an amazing 20 possible endings.
-Endless is an unlockable mode, that requires you to beat the story without losing your job, and features 3 game types: Timed, Perfection and Endurance.
+Story mode focuses on the events that take place in the month following the checkpoint's opening and features an amazing 20 possible endings.
+Endless is an unlockable mode that requires you to beat the story without losing your job and features three game types: Timed, Perfection, and Endurance.

 The story revolves mostly around the relationship between Arstotzka and Kolechia.
-After a six year war, the two neighbouring countries still have unsolved problems regarding the influence over Grestin, a fictional Cold War Berlin.
+After a six-year war, the two neighboring countries still have unsolved problems regarding the influence over Grestin, a fictional Cold War Berlin.

 Your job as inspector is to ensure that immigration law is enforced.
-This requires you to inspect the documents of everyone passing through the checkpoint.
-Things start slow and easy, with everyone being granted access via the use of a passport, so you’ll just have to check the name, gender and expiration date of said document.
-But as political tensions and epidemics arise or terrorist attacks occur, there will be more and more regulations put in place which means more papers for you to inspect.
+This requires you to inspect everyone's documents passing through the checkpoint.
+Things start slow and easy, with everyone being granted access via a passport, so you'll just have to check the name, gender, and expiration date of said document.
+But as political tensions, epidemics, or terrorist attacks arise, more regulations will be put in place, which means more papers for you to inspect.

 Papers, Please, Review, Indie Games, Arstotzka, Kolechia, ID, Lucas Pope